Suburban Guide to Cycling in Chch

 • First quiet street options: Beachville Rd and Celia St by the waterfront are never very busy.
 And on the other side of Main Rd, most streets into the hills are also quiet for riding (Cave Tce and Glenstrae Rd are a bit busier).

-• Useful cycleways: The Coastal Pathway links all the way back to Ferrymead and just a short section around Moncks Bay remains before it connects to Sumner as well.
+• Useful cycleways: The Coastal Pathway links all the way back to Ferrymead and around Moncks Bay to Sumner as well.
 Main Road also has cycle lanes all the way along it from Sumner to Ferrymead.

 • Great destinations: Ride west along the Coastal Pathway to go and explore the estuary or shops at Ferrymead.
 Closer to home, head over to Barnett Park for a scenic walk up the valley; cycle lanes on Main Rd will take you there.